-- Dose increases of 25% can be considered if after 4 weeks of initial therapy the hemoglobin has increased less than 1 g/dL and the current hemoglobin level is less than the indication specific level noted above - Dose decreases of 25% or more can be considered if the hemoglobin rises rapidly by more than 1 g/dL in any 2-week period - Dose and frequency requested are the minimum necessary for the patient to avoid RBC transfusions. - For patients with CKD, - > Avoid frequent dose adjustments.
-Do not increase the dose more frequently than once every 4 weeks; decreases can occur more frequently. - > If patients fail to respond over a 12-week dose escalation period, further doses increases are unlikely to improve response and discontinuation of therapy should be considered. - For patients on Cancer Chemotherapy - > After 8 weeks of therapy, if there is no response as measured by hemoglobin levels or if RBC transfusions are still required, discontinue therapy - For zidovudine treated HIV infected patients - > If the patient fails to respond after 8 weeks of therapy, increase dose by approximately 50-100 U/kg at 4- to 8- week until the hemoglobin reaches levels need to avoid transfusion or max dosing reached. - > If the hemoglobin exceeds the indication specific level noted above, withhold therapy and resume therapy once level declines to <11 g/dL, at a dose 25% below the previous dose.
+- Dose increases of 25% can be considered if after 4 weeks of initial therapy the hemoglobin has increased less than 1 g/dL and the current hemoglobin level is less than the indication specific level noted above. - Dose decreases of 25% or more can be considered if the hemoglobin rises rapidly by more than 1 g/dL in any 2-week period. - > Dose and frequency requested are the minimum necessary for the patient to avoid RBC transfusions. - Avoid frequent dose adjustments.
+Do not increase the dose more frequently than once every 4 weeks; decreases can occur more frequently. - If patients fail to respond over a 12-week dose escalation period, further doses increases are unlikely to improve response and discontinuation of therapy should be considered.